Mo-Alsehli/QNX-Bridge-OTA/docs/QNX/OS-installation-guide-VM.md

 1. Open **VS Code**.
 2. Go to the **Extensions** tab and install **“QNX Extension”**.
 3. Configure it to detect your installed **SDP** and **Momentics IDE**.
+   - You can configure the SDP path which we have already installed in `/home/<user>/qnx800

 You can watch this reference tutorial for the setup:
 ▶️ [QNX Development Tools Setup Video](https://www.youtube.com/watch?v=s8_rvkSfj10)